revazi/resume/README.md

 1.	**Log Reader** which uses **NodeJS** with **Express** framework to retrieve data from several servers with different databases such as **MongoDB**, **Redis**, **MySQL**, for the front-end I used **Bootstrap** and **jQuery**.
 2.	**FTP copier** simple console project that copies from one FTP to another written on **Python**.
-3.	**Chrome Extension** that adds keybindings to the internal web page which helps customer service to speed up their response to incidents, In addition it has built in **Calculator** which takes arguments by highlighting **DOM** elements.
+3.	**Chrome Extension** that adds keybindings to the internal web page which helps customer service to speed up their response to incidents, In addition it has a built in **Calculator** which takes arguments by highlighting **DOM** elements.

 ##### [Omedia](http://omedia.ge) - **Web Developer (2013/12 - 2014/08)**